 Details of Alnylam’s new manufacturing facility

-Machinery used by Alnylam is similar to that used in the production of small molecules.
-RNA synthesis, which requires advanced purification techniques, will be used to produce drugs at the facility.
-An appropriate building plan was therefore required to meet this requirement.
+The machinery used by Alnylam is similar to that used in the production of small molecules.
+RNA synthesis, which requires advanced purification techniques, is also used to produce drugs at the facility.

-The new facility will include a number of green initiatives including the use of recycled water to reduce its environmental footprint.
+The new facility includes several green initiatives including the use of recycled water to reduce its environmental footprint.

-Jacobs Engineering Group was awarded the engineering services and procurement contract for the project in August 2016.
+Jacobs Engineering Group, a provider of technical, professional and construction services, was awarded the engineering services and procurement contract for the project in August 2016.

 Marketing commentary on Alnylam Pharmaceuticals

-Alnylam Pharmaceuticals is a global leader in the development of novel therapeutics based on RNA interference and translation of RNAi as a new class of medicines.
-The company was founded in 2002 to focus on RNAi therapeutics for genetically defined targets to treat life-threatening diseases.
+Founded in 2002, Alnylam Pharmaceuticals focuses on the development of novel therapeutics based on RNA interference and translation of RNAi as a new class of medicines to treat life-threatening diseases.

-RNAi therapeutics, which is a new approach towards treating diseases, is a natural process of gene silencing that occurs in plants and mammals.
-RNAi therapeutics use this natural process and inhibit the creation of disease-causing proteins.
+RNAi therapeutics, a new approach towards treating disease, is a natural process of gene-silencing that occurs in plants and mammals.
+RNAi therapeutics uses this natural process and inhibits the creation of disease-causing proteins.

-Alnylam has established investigational RNAi therapeutics in major strategic therapeutic areas namely genetic medicine for the treatment of rare diseases, cardio metabolic for liver expressed disease targets in dyslipidemia, hypertension and type 2 diabetes, and hepatic infection disease for infections such as hepatitis B and D virus infections.
+Alnylam has established investigational RNAi therapeutics in major strategic therapeutic areas.
+These include genetic medicine for the treatment of rare diseases, cardiometabolic treatment for liver-expressed disease targets in dyslipidaemia, hypertension and type 2 diabetes, and hepatic infection treatment for conditions such as hepatitis B and D virus infections.

 Alnylam initially rented a small site in Cambridge to produce its lead drug, Patisiran, which is used for the treatment of a rare neurological disease.
 The company also uses third-party manufacturers for back-up production capacity.